gvwilson/sensibleadventures/nardica/outline.md

     *   The Zillions attack
         *   Wales and Mackles used one of Naggie's "curry leafs" to summon them
     *   Wales wakes up the mulcher
-    *   Madi finds a picture of him in the cab with other people
+    *   Iffy finds a picture of him in the cab with other people
     *   Wales is injured again, more severely
-        *   Needs Madi's help to get to the base
+        *   Needs Iffy's help to get to the base

 13. The Machine
     *   Wales is two hundred and fifty years old